samWebster12/one-click-ecom-store/README.md

-# Store Editor ChatGPT Integration
+# Shopify Store Editor ChatGPT Integration

 ## Main App - Product Description Editor
 The main app fetches the products a merchant has a store and presents the merchant with an interface to generate a new product description using chatgpt.
 The merchant can also add keywords they want to include in the product description.